Optional units

 Your school will aim to give you at least one of your top choices.
 However, unit availability may change due to timetabling, staff availability or demand.

-You will be contacted you to confirm your units, or offered alternatives if needed.
+Your school will contact you to confirm your units, or offer alternatives if needed.

 The official unit timetable is published in the month before teaching starts.
 If there’s a timetabling clash at this point, your school will offer you an alternative unit.